 Deadline for submission to the 2014 book award is October 1, 2014

 The Ernest J. Gaines Award for Literary Excellence honors Louisiana’s revered storyteller, Ernest J. Gaines, and serves to inspire and recognize rising African-American fiction writers of excellence at a national level.
 The book award, initiated by donors of the Baton Rouge Area Foundation, is now in its eighth year and has become nationally recognized in its role of enhancing visibility of emerging black fiction writers while also expanding the audience for this literature.
-The annual award of a $10,000 cash prize is given in the hope that this will help the winner focus on his/her art of writing.
+The annual award of a $10,000 cash prize is to support the writer and help enable her/him to focus on her/his art of writing.

 The Baton Rouge Area Foundation sponsors the winner’s travel to Baton Rouge, Louisiana to receive the prize at a ceremony attended by Ernest Gaines.
 The author reads an excerpt from the selected work of fiction and Mr. Gaines offers commentary on writing and on the author.
 A reception follows.
 The evening is free and open to the public and attracts a very diverse audience.